CommunityToolkit/Sample-Graph-ContosoNotes/README.md

 ## Built with the Windows Community Toolkit

 Windows Community Toolkit is the easiest way to get started on Windows building first class applications with standardized and proven paradigms created by Microsoft and the community.
-In this demo we've leveraged WCT for common needs such as
+In this demo we've leveraged WCT heavily for common needs such as converters, extensions, and UI controls.

 This demo also leverages the new MVVM helpers in the `Microsoft.Toolkit.MVVM` package.
 We've integrated with RelayCommand and ObservableObject to support the View-ViewModel relationship.

 Check out the Windows Community Toolkit docs for more details: [Introduction to the MVVM Toolkit](https://docs.microsoft.com/en-us/windows/communitytoolkit/mvvm/introduction)

 ## Microsoft Graph Toolkit for Web
 For web solutions, check out the [Microsoft Graph Toolkit](https://docs.microsoft.com/en-us/graph/toolkit/overview); A web component library for building Graph powered experiences in HTML and JavaScript.